About Us

 Our second season in 2020 offered a different perspective on Ludwig van Beethoven as part of his 250th anniversary year.
 Works by Beethoven were presented alongside those of Luigi Cherubini and Gioachino Rossini, two of his famous European contemporaries.
 The 2020 festival featured the inauguration of our festival choir and included a commissioned work by Elisabeth Mehl Greene for soprano and piano.

-2024 marks our return and our third season, dedicated to the works of Gustav Holst.
-More information about our concerts in the upcoming 2024 season are available on this site, as well as information about ticketing and donations.
+We are currently planning our 2025 season, dedicated to the works and life of Maurice Ravel.
+More information about our concerts are available on this site, as well as information about ticketing and donations.
 We appreciate your interest, and look forward to seeing you at a concert in January!

-Our Director
+Our Directors

 Like Mozart, Fauré, and countless others before him, Andrew Jonathan Welch is a musician whose career combines performance, composition, leadership and education.
 Andrew serves as the artistic director of the Falmouth Chorale, which celebrates its 60th season this year with seven different programs including works by Mozart, Handel, Lutoslawski, and Rosephanye Powell, among others.
 Other upcoming performances include with the Epiphany Festival, a music festival he founded and leads in Washington DC, and a conducting appearance with the Falmouth Chamber Players Orchestra.
 This summer he completed two piano-vocal reductions at the personal request of John Harbison and revised his 13-instrument reorchestration of Elgar’s The Music Makers, which will be performed by the City Choir of Washington this spring.
 Recent recording projects include a CD released on Tonsehen with trumpet player Luke Spence and with saxophonist, Noah Getz on Albany Records with whom he has premiered esteemed jazz saxophonist Chris Potter’s Sonata for Soprano Saxophone.